chrisnajman/paginators/README.md

 ### No JS

 If JavaScript is disabled, a `<noscript>` message is displayed.
-Additionally, the loading animation and theme-toggler ceases to function.
+Additionally, the loading animation and theme-toggler cease to function.

 [Back to menu](#menu)